Krishn108/Practicals/README.md

 Preemptive Scheduling
 Preemptive Scheduling as opposed to non-preemptive scheduling will preempt (stop and store the currently executing process) the currently running process if a higher priority process enters the waiting state for execution and will execute the higher priority process first and then resume executing the previous process.

+ALGORITHM (handwritten):-
+Non-Preemptive Scheduling
+Steps:
+sort the Processes: Arrange the processes in a queue based on their priority (highest priority first).
+If two processes have the same priority, order them based on arrival time.
+Select Process: Pick the process at the front of the queue (the highest-priority process) for execution.
+Execute the Process: Execute the selected process until it completes.
+Remove the Process: After completion, remove the process from the queue.
+Repeat: Go back to Step 2 and repeat until all processes are completed.
+Preemptive Scheduling
+Steps:
+Sort the Processes: Keep the queue of processes sorted by priority.
+Monitor Arriving Processes: When a new process arrives, check its priority.
+◦ If the priority of the new process is higher than the currently executing process, preempt the current process.
+Assign CPU: Allocate the CPU to the process with the highest priority.
+Update Queue: If a process is preempted, add it back to the queue in its appropriate position based on priority.
+Repeat: Repeat steps 2-4 until all processes are complete.

 PREEMPTIVE PRIORITY SCHEDULING
 CODE:-
 #include <stdio.h>